Police and Fire Pension Calculator

 • Each device can only be replaced once per year

-• On your subscription anniversary, the change count resets (allowing 4 new changes)
+• On your subscription anniversary, the change count resets (allowing 1 new change)

 • This accommodates union board member changes while preventing account sharing